leancodepl/homebrew-tools/README.md

 # homebrew-tools

-Homebrew formula for our TinyGo.
+Homebrew formula for our homebrewed software.

 ### Usage